 MAVEN: Answers About Mars' Climate History

 The Mars Atmosphere and Volatile EvolutioN (MAVEN) mission is part of NASA's Mars Scout program, funded by NASA Headquarters.
-Set to launch in 2013, the mission will explore the Red Planet’s upper atmosphere, ionosphere and interactions with the sun and solar wind.
+Launched in Nov.
+2013, the mission will explore the Red Planet’s upper atmosphere, ionosphere and interactions with the sun and solar wind.

 |An artists conception of the MAVEN spacecraft in orbit around Mars, zooming in and panning around MAVEN.
 Credit: NASA/Goddard/Ryan Zuber|

 The principal investigator is Dr. Bruce Jakosky of the University of Colorado’s Laboratory for Atmospheric and Space Physics (CU/LASP).

 MAVEN is the first Mars mission managed by the Goddard Space Flight Center.

 MAVEN's instrument suite will consist of eight sensors: